-- 1.0 Membership (17): six faculty, Director of the SDSU Press, one academic dean, Dean of Graduate Affairs, eight external members. - 2.0 Function: The Editorial Board shall represent the interests of the university community for scholarly publication.
+- 1.0 Membership (17): six faculty, Director of the SDSU Press, one academic dean, Dean of the College of Graduate Studies, eight external members. - 2.0 Function: The Editorial Board shall represent the interests of the university community for scholarly publication.